confluentinc/demo-dsp-fraud-detection/README.md

 ![architecture_diagram.png](img/architecture.png)
 The Demo was built to reflect a typical software production environment.
 It contains many common components such as:
 - An EKS Kubernetes cluster hosts an app that can be accessed via the web
-- An Oracle DB on a private internal network; no production database is publicly accessible
+- An Oracle DB

 Real-Time fraud detection is achieved by adding a few more components:
 - A Kafka Cluster to store, stream & manage transaction & fraud events
-- An Oracle XStream Connector to stream database entries as Kafka events privately into a Kafka cluster hosted on Confluent Cloud
+- An Oracle XStream Connector to stream database entries as Kafka events.
 - A Flink Compute Pool to enrich transaction events from Oracle and morph them into data products for real-time fraud analysis
 - A Redshift Instance and Redshift Fully Managed Sink Connector to stream authentication and user transaction events for storage
 - An OpenSearch Instance and OpenSearch Fully Managed Sink Connector to stream fraud events into dashboards for analysis and decision-making